 The ideal growing temperatures for this plant are 65-75F° (18-24°C).
 Kimberly Queen ferns cannot tolerate temperatures below 55F° (13°C) and will need to be brought indoors or in a greenhouse in the winter.
 They are hardy to USDA zones 9-11.

 Average indoor temperatures are just the perfect level for Kimberly Queen ferns.
 You will not have to make an extra effort to give these plants the right temperature when growing indoors.

 Do not place this plant too near a glass window in the winter.
 Windows can be icy places during winter nights, and your plant will suffer in such a location.

-In the same way, keep the plant away from any sources of heat or cold air and let them enjoy at a quiet and bright corner in your home.
+In the same way, keep the plant away from any sources of heat or cold air and let them enjoy at a quiet and bright corner of your home.

 Like all ferns, Kimberly Queen ferns love humidity at 70% and higher.
 Such humidity levels are not present in our homes typically, and the leaf tips risk getting all shriveled up and crispy in dry environments.
 You can use a humidifier or pebble tray to make up for the required humidity levels.

 Taking care of the atmospheric humidity available to your Kimberly Queen fern is a critical part of the plant’s care.
 Like all ferns, they require high humidity levels to thrive.

 In the absence of adequate atmospheric moisture, the leaf tips will turn brown and crispy and will dim the overall look of your plant.

 When growing this plant indoors, placing a humidifier can increase the humidity by at least 50-60% in the surrounding areas, which is just what your fern needs.